Home » Native American Youth Programs » Residential Living » Houseparents and Pets In Homes program

 HAPI Homes also teaches students the responsibility that goes into caring for an animal.

 Not just any four-legged friend gets to come to St. Joseph’s Indian School.
 Houseparents or other staff members personally own the dogs at St. Joseph’s.
 The dogs must meet strict guidelines to test their temperament and have documentation to prove they are up-to-date on their shots.
-A local K-9 police officer must deem the dog fit to be around children.
+Dogs in the program are all Canine Good Citizen (CGC) certified by the AKC and tested by a professional trainer before they can be around children.
 If they are declared a “good citizen”, they can come to campus and visit homes and classrooms on a leash.
 Dogs and students are never alone together.

 Let us demonstrate, with an example of a situation that happened right here on campus.